jeffskinnerbox/Windows-10-Vagrant-Box/README.md

 I purchased mine from Microsoft but you can use an [Windows 10 evaluation version][03].

-The basic prerequisites in creating your Windows 10 base box are: install VirtualBox, Vagrant, Packer RDP client xfreerdp, and obtain Microsoft 10 OS ISO Image.
+The basic prerequisites in creating your Windows 10 base box are: install VirtualBox, Vagrant, Packer, RDP client xfreerdp, and obtain Microsoft 10 OS ISO Image.

 Some good sources of information are: